jmorwick/sai-weblab/README.md

 Weblab uses a Spring configuration to manage plugins and experiment structure.
 SAI plugins are declared in a Spring XML file named weblab-components.xml which is loaded from the classpath.
 Edit the file to incorporate the plugins and experiment tasks you wish to work with.
-Then run the jar with the xml file in the classpath.

 Ex.
 Using the default configuration with 3rd party jars and weblab-components.xml in the working directory: